reergymerej/button-life/README.md

 plugins can:

+* provide state visible to user (for showing how decisions are made)
 * augment other plugins' state mutators

-* provide state visible to user (for showing how decisions are made)
+runtime:

+* can add plugins
+* can remove plugins